jude-lawson/checks-for-understanding/module-2/backend/week_one.md

 ### Self Assessment:
 Choose One:
-* I was able to answer every question without relying on outside resources (with the exception of the few questions left unanswered toward the end)
+* I was able to answer every question without relying on outside resources (with the exception of the one question left unanswered toward the end)

 Choose One:
 * I feel confident about the content presented this week